dathong/ProtoryNet/README.md

 To help you with a quick start, we provide a small subset from Amazon review dataset called ```train.csv```.
 The larger dataset ```amazon_reviews.csv``` is to help reproduce the results in the paper.
 We provided a "run through" Google Colab ipython notebook to generate the quick result.

 ## Quick start
 To see a quick result, please just copy the "train.csv" file into your ipython directory and run the "ProtoryNet.ipynb" notebook from the top to the bottom.
-The notebook will do all the steps, from pre-processing the data, transforming sentences into vectors,... to training the model, and generating the sample 20 prototoypes for you.
+The notebook will do all the steps, from pre-processing the data, transforming sentences into vectors,etc to training the model, and generating the sample 20 prototoypes for you.
 It should take less than 30 minutes to generate the results.

 Please note that this notebook is for non-finetuning.
 For finetuning, we provide another notebook, which run on Tensorflow 2.x